 To help you connect with other GPs you may want to join the following Facebook Groups:

-RedWhale have a lot of useful free information on their website as do the BMJ.
+RedWhale have a lot of useful free information on their website.

 The National Association for Sessional GPs (NASGP)